This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 does ‘home’ mean to you?

-Home is anywhere where I feel at ease.
-When I have that feeling that I can breathe out and relax and be at ease, then I know I'm home.
+I would also say home can be anywhere where I feel at ease.
+When I have that feeling that I can breathe out and relax and be at ease, then I know I'm home but I guess my real home is somewhere deep inside of myself.

 What are your favourite SOUL Design pieces to travel with?

-counterbalances the sort of electrostatic, whatever that is, in the air.
-And I know it protects me from radiation.
-In fact, in the olden days, air stewardesses wore linen uniforms for that reason.
+counterbalances the electrostatic in the air - and I know it protects me from radiation.
+In fact, in the olden days, air stewardesses wore linen uniforms for that exact reason.

-So me, travel, my Soul shirt comes with me.
+So whenever I travel, my Soul shirt comes with me.

 I also love all my SOUL rings - especially the Bone Ring and wear them most days!
 Along with a selection of SOUL bangles and Juju bracelets.